Ratification Date: 16/05/2025

 AND

-Prioritised in the following phased cohorts, as underpinned by ‘A joint position statement by the Society for Endocrinology and Obesity Management Collaborative UK’ 2*; developed as a result of the need for guidance during phasing in of semaglutide (Wegovy®) and future medical therapies to help clinicians prioritise based on clinical need.
-Currently, access will be provided for Phase 1 priority cohort only.
+Prioritised in the following phased cohorts, as underpinned by ‘A joint position statement by the Society for Endocrinology and Obesity Management Collaborative UK’ and ‘Proposed referral criteria for Specialist Weight Management’ 2*; providing a nationally endorsed, multidisciplinary consensus on prioritisation criteria for specialist weight management referrals – aiming to reduce variation and improve equity in service access across the system.
+Currently, access will be provided for phase 1 priority cohort only.
 Additional cohorts will be considered as the financial position evolves.

 Phase 1: ≥ONE of the following conditions, which could be improved by weight loss:

-- Precancerous or cancerous conditions in which weight loss would improve outcomes or aid access to therapies
+- Precancerous or cancerous conditions in which weight loss would improve outcomes or aid access to therapies.
+3*

 - Patients requiring urgent weight loss for organ transplant